grafana/azure-data-explorer-datasource/README.md

 | order by TimeGenerated asc
 ```

-The number valued columns are considered metrics and the optional string columns are treated as tags.
-A time series is returned for each value column + unique set of string column values.
+The number of valued columns is considered metrics, and the optional string columns are treated as tags.
+A time series is returned for each value column + a unique set of string column values.
 Each series has name of valueColumnName {stringColumnName=columnValue, ... }.

 For example, the following query will produce series like ` AvgDirectDeaths {EventType=Excessive Heat, State=DELAWARE}``EventCount {EventType=Excessive Heat, State=NEW JERSEY} `: